 - Online Bill Pay is now available!
-Please access this feature by clicking the following link: Pay Bill Online
+Pay Your Bill Online

 Our automated phone system and Online Bill Pay are available 24 hours a day / 7 days a week to make a payment, check your account balance and payment history.

 You may apply for new water/sewer service at the Utility Department office.
 A $100 deposit is due with the application and the $30.00 new service charge will be added to the first month's bill.
 New water and sewer service accounts established before noon will be turned on that day.

 Every user of the County Water and/or Wastewater service system shall pay or cause to be paid a deposit of $100.00 as required in County Ordinance 2006-73.
 A copy of the Ordinance can be viewed at the Utility Department or the Clerk of Court website.